this-is-really/TwitchDropSentry/README.md

 > * Evaluate **usability** and overall user experience.
 > * Test the application under **real-world conditions**.
 >
-> While this version is significantly more stable than Alpha, it may still contain bugs that could affect data or performance. **Do not use this version for critical production data.**
+> While this build is **practically ready for production**, it is still a pre-release and may contain issues that affect data or performance. **Do not use this version for critical production data.**
 >
 > **Thank you for your feedback!**
+>

 ---